A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Methods

-So, with fraction $F_{pi}$ of the test population previously infected, $(1-F_{pi}) \cdot (1{\rm m})$ are infection-na\"{i}ve and will respond like the baseline population described above.
-That is, we expect $(1 - F_{pi}) \cdot (1{\rm m}) \cdot I_r$ infections leading to $(1-F_{pi}) \cdot (1{\rm m}) \cdot I_r \cdot H_r$ hospitalizations from this group.
-Among the remaining $F_{pi}\cdot (1{\rm m})$ members of the test population with prior infection, we expect $F_{pi}\cdot (1{\rm m}) \cdot I_r \cdot(1-E_{pi})$ infections resulting in $F_{pi}\cdot (1{\rm m}) \cdot I_r \cdot(1-E_{pi})\cdot H_r \cdot (1-HRR_{pi})$ hospitalizations.
-Thus the total number of hospitalizations expected in the unvaccinated test population is Next we assume that every individual in the test population is fully vaccinated.
-Since all members of this test population are vaccinated, those with prior infection have hybrid protection.
-Once again we reason in two stages, first accounting for the protection against infection, then for the protection against hospitalization for infected individuals.
+{\em Deriving $V$.} Next, we assume that every individual in the test population is fully vaccinated.
+Since all members are vaccinated, those with prior infection have hybrid protection.
+Once again, we reason in two stages, first accounting for the protection against infection, then for the protection against hospitalization for infected individuals.
 Once again, we assume a fraction $F_{pi}$ of the test population has had a prior COVID-19 infection.

 Then, in the fully vaccinated test population, the expected number of hospitalizations is $(1-F_{pi})\cdot(1{\rm m})\cdot I_r \cdot(1-E_v)\cdot H_r \cdot (1-HRR_v)$ for those without prior infection and $F_{pi}\cdot (1{\rm m}) \cdot I_r \cdot (1-E_h) \cdot H_r\cdot (1-HRR_h)$ for those with hybrid protection.
-So the total number of hospitalizations in the population is
+So, the total number of hospitalizations in the population is

-\ {\em Hospitalizations prevented by vaccination.} As noted above, the difference $U-V$ is the hospitalizations-prevented benefit of vaccination for the test population: We remark that disregarding the protection afforded by prior infection, as the FDA did, is equivalent in our model to assuming that all persons in the test population are infection-na\"ive, i.e. that $F_{pi} = 0$.
-With $F_{pi}=0$ in Equation~(\ref{e.benefit}), its right-hand side is which is essentially the FDA's model H$\cdot$VEH for hospitalizations prevented.
-(The quantity $1-(1-E_v)\cdot (1-HRR_v)$ of (\ref{Fpi0}) corresponds to the VEH formula on page 10 of \cite{UKTB}, which is the reference the FDA used in \cite{Yogurtcu} for its VEH estimate of 0.72.)
+{\em Hospitalizations prevented by vaccination.} As noted above, the difference $U-V$ is the hospitalizations-prevented benefit of vaccination for the test population:

+We remark that disregarding the protection afforded by prior infection, as the FDA did, is equivalent in our model to assuming that all persons in the test population are infection-na\"ive, i.e., that $F_{pi} = 0$.
+With $F_{pi}=0$ in Equation~(\ref{e.benefit}), its right-hand side is

+which is essentially the FDA's model $H\cdot VEH$ for hospitalizations prevented.
+The quantity $1-(1-E_v)\cdot (1-HRR_v)$ of (4) corresponds to the $VEH$ formula on page 10 of \cite{UKTB}, which is the reference the FDA used in \cite{Yogurtcu} for its $VEH$ estimate of 0.72.
 Thus, our model for hospitalizations-prevented $U-V$ represents a natural extension of the FDA's model.

-{\em Applying the model for benefits-risk assessment of vaccination.} For the model to output a meaningful assessment of the benefits and risks of vaccination, we must make good estimates for the model inputs appearing in \eqref{e.benefit}, as well as for $H_{\rm VAM/P}$, describing the risk side of the assessment.
-Then the hospitalizations-prevented benefit $U-V$ can be compared to $H_{\rm VAM/P}$ to complete the analysis.